petersilva/drobo-utils/README.txt

 On ubuntu, it would typically look like so: Open a shell window.
 Enter the following package installation commands::

- % sudo aptitude install python-qt4 libsgutils1
+ % sudo aptitude install python-qt4 parted
- % sudo aptitude install debhelper python2.5-dev, libc6-dev libsgutils1-dev
+ % sudo aptitude install debhelper python2.5-dev
- % sudo aptitude install parted kdesudo
+ % sudo aptitude install python-docutils

 If you have received a pre-built binary package,then you only need the first line.
 If you want to build from source, then you need the second line.
-The third line just has useful optional tools.
+The third line install what you need to build documentation.

 On redhat/fedora distros, it would more likely be 'yum' instead of 'aptitude' and some of the package names will change.
 A typical difference is that packages for developers have the -devel suffix on Redhat derived distributions, instead of the -dev favoured by debian derived ones.

 here is an example from fedora 7 (courtesy of help4death on the google group)::

  % yum install python
  % yum install PyQt4
  % yum install python-devel
- % yum install libsgutils.so.1
- % yum install sg3_utils-devel

 NOTE: X or QT is missing, it will only disable the GUI.
 Line mode will work without issues.  the package should work fine on headless servers using only the command line.

 Install From Package
 --------------------
-Point your browser at: http://sourceforge.net/project/showfiles.php?group_id=222830">http://sourceforge.net/project/showfiles.php?group_id=222830 where current packages are available.
+Point your browser at: http://sourceforge.net/project/showfiles.php?group_id=222830 where current packages are available.
 If you are running Ubuntu 8.10 on a intel platform, then there is a pre-built binary ready for you.
 Normally, development occurs on the trunk of the svn tree.
 After a given trunk has